 Quandary has been designed for flexible use, both in and out of the classroom.
 Our lesson plan, below, offers different options for using Quandary in the classroom, including ways to play as a whole class, in groups, or in pairs.
 The lesson plan also contains a list of questions to promote discussion around the game.

 - Instantly generate a list of usernames and passwords for your entire class.

 - Moderate student-created characters generated via the Character Creator tool in the tablet app version of Quandary.

 You’ll find lots more tips and ideas in our teachers’ forum, where we also look forward to hearing your ideas!

 - Game Guide – A walkthrough of the game, plus character and episode summaries.

 - Lesson Plan – A sample lesson plan for the game.

 - Opinion Tracker – A printable worksheet that students can use alongside the game.

-- Standards Mapping – Shows how Quandary’s learning outcomes match the Common Core State Standards and the Partnership for 21st Century Skills elements.
+- P21 Mapping – Shows how Quandary aligns with the Partnership for 21st Century Skills elements.

 - SEL Standards Mapping – Shows how Quandary aligns with the Illinois Social/Emotional Learning (SEL) standards.